GaelicGrime/MCUFRIEND_kbv/README.md

 readReg(), pushCommand() access the controller registers

 The File layout changed with v2.9.3.
 If replacing a pre-v2.9.3 library:
 Please leave IDE.
-Delete the existing MCUFRIEND_kbv folder.
+Delete the existing MCUFRIEND_kbv_mods folder.
 Start the IDE.
 Install from Library Manager.

 HOW TO INSTALL AND USE: is now in "mcufriend_how_to.txt"